Esri/realtime-grpc-feed/samples/csharp/grpc-sender/README.md

 6. In the resulting App Service, configure the deployment source to be LocalGit.
 7. Deploy to Web App.

-Detailed instructions are in the "Deploy grpc-sender to Azure App Service using Visual Studio Code .docx" file in this repo.
+Detailed instructions are in the "Deploy grpc-sender to Azure App Service using Visual Studio Code .pdf" file in this repo.

 ## Requirements